Coslate/MultiTask_Learning_Project/README.md

-# HydraNet: Multi-Task Learning with Pretrained Encoder and Decoder
+# Multi-Task Learning for Real-Time 3D Segmentation and Depth Estimation

 This project implements a multi-task learning pipeline on the NYUv2 dataset using: